pdemro/spfx-proxy-debug/README.md

 ![FireFox certificate](./tutorial-images/firefox-certificate.png)

 # Remarks
 Is this solution over-engineered?
 Without a doubt.
 It solves a niche problem in my case which I hope will return my time investment in re-captured efficiency.
-I am mostly posting this for my own reference later when it inevitably breaks, but I hope it can be helpful for some other sucky working with a hot brick company laptop
+I am mostly posting this for my own reference later when it inevitably breaks, but I hope it can be helpful for some other sucker working with a hot brick company laptop